ZeduloAdmin/ttihp-timer/README.md

 # Zedulo Timer chip - SPI

 This project demonstrates a fast ring oscillator timer implemented using a chain of inverters.
 The oscillator drives a counter whose value is read out by an embedded SPI device, providing a visible indication that the oscillator is running.
+The SPI device also aids in clearing the registers in the timer using an opcode.
 The estimated frequency is not known yet, however the target frequency is about 350GHz.

 ### Features